erikdubois/AntergosI3/README.md

 Save and exit with CTRL + X.

 #3.
-Get all the files
+Get the files from github

 The idea is to download (if you have internet connection) the i3 github files.
 In my case I had internet connection straight after installing the base system and git was installed as well: